alessandroliuzzi/Machine-Learning-Based-Predictive-Modeling-for-Diabetes-Screening/README.md

 2. A browser window will automatically open showing the project directory. **Click on diabetes_predictive_modeling.ipynb** to open it.
 3. To trigger the full automated pipeline (Data preprocessing -> Model Selection -> Champion Model Training [LightGBM] -> SHAP/PDP/ICE Generation), navigate to the top menu inside the notebook and select **Kernel -> Restart & Run All**.

-All global explanations and local evaluation plots (such as Patient 12's waterfall plot) will be rendered dynamically beneath the notebook cells and automatically saved in the outputs/ directory.
+All global explanations and local evaluation plots (such as Patient 12's waterfall plot) will be rendered dynamically beneath the notebook cells.